deltasig/sphinx/src/Dsp.Web/Documents/Updates.md

 - Map on home page is static image instead of pulling from google maps.
 - Added *About* page.
 - Position permissions and contact page were moved to rely on semester transition date instead of semester end.
-- Fixed avatar display bug, but I would eventually delete everyone's profile pic months later...
+- Fixed avatar display bug.